jeff-ws/temoa/docs/source/Documentation.rst

 ^^^^^^^^^^^

 :math:`{MAR}_{r \in R, t \in T}`

+**Note**:  The MaxResource parameter/constraint is currently not supported in the model.

 The :code:`MaxResource` parameter represents an upper bound on the cumulative amount of commodity that can be produced by region and technology over the model time